Skip to main content

 All coursework and the research paper must be completed in advance of the general exam.
 Students are expected to sit for the oral exam at the beginning of their third year.

-In choosing examiners, students must submit four faculty names to the Program Director.
+In choosing examiners, students must submit four faculty names to the program director.
 Of the four, there must be one economist, one political scientist, and one person from HKS.
-The Program Chair will choose three of the four faculty as examiners for the Orals Committee.
+The program chair will choose three of the four faculty as examiners for the Orals Committee.
 One examiner will focus on the submitted research paper, but questions may range beyond the substance and methodology of the paper itself.

 Research Seminar